 Nothing tastes better than a delicious cup of coffee after a couple of hours of outdoor adventuring or exerting all of your energy on the slopes.

-With branches all over Canada, get your fix of Good Earth Coffeehouse in Banff!
+You might already know the name; With branches all over Canada, it’s easy to get your fix of Good Earth Coffeehouse in Banff.
 Offering coffee concoctions that change with the seasons, every cup is scrumptious.
+It boasts a charming outdoor area where you can take a seat and relax in the summer; and serves up a delectable hot chocolate to warm the bones in winter.

 6 – Ride a horse into the wilds

-Feel like an intrepid explorer as you trot along rugged trails through dense forests.
-The only life you’ll encounter here is wild!
+And when it comes to crowds, the only life you’ll encounter here is wild!
 This is the realm of majestic elk and busy beavers who build their homes down at the lake.
+Keep an eye out for roaming deer, soaring eagles, and even the occasional bear or moose.

 7 – Discover the Buffalo Nations Luxton Museum